Kurento/kurento/source/tutorials/java/tutorial-rtp-receiver.rst

 Understanding this example
 ==========================

 To implement this behavior we have to create a :term:`Media Pipeline`, composed of an **RtpEndpoint** and a **WebRtcEndpoint**.
-The former acts as an RTP receiver, and the later is used to show the video in the demo page.
+The former acts as an RTP receiver, and the latter is used to show the video in the demo page.

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
 At the server-side, we use a Spring-Boot based application server consuming the **Kurento Java Client** API, to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.